 - The company invests $ 500,000 into the business, and the management purchase some fixed asset $ 200,000, inventory $ 100,000, and pay for rental expense $ 20,000.

 - Due to high pressure from clients, the company requires all employees to work overtime for two weeks without any additional pay.

 - The company purchases land for $ 100,000, and 2 years later, the value of land is $ 120,000 due to inflation.

 - The accountant will record the following transactions into the financial statements:

 - In this situation, we do not record any transactions as we cannot translate the activity into a monetary amount.
 We may record overtime expense when we can quantify the amount.

 - Due to the monetary unit assumption, the value of the asset in the balance sheet cannot adjust due to inflation.

 Note: This example does not relate to the revaluation method, which states in the IAS 16 property plan and equipment.

-All items in the financial statement, such as asset, liability, equity, revenue, and expense, must record at their dollar value.
-And at the same time, the monetary unit must follow the concept of a stable dollar value assumption, which is not lost the value over time.
+All items in the financial statement, such as assets, liabilities, equity, revenue, and expense, must record at their dollar value.
+And at the same time, the monetary unit must follow the concept of a stable dollar value assumption, which able to maintain the value over time.
 As the accounting transactions will not reflect with the inflation, and there is no adjustment made.